 Admissions officers are looking at the information you present, as well as your writing and editing skills, when reading your essay, so make sure to take the time to revise your draft carefully.
 An experienced editor can review your essay and make suggestions to improve the flow and remove any grammatical or typographical errors.
 Sometimes, it can also be helpful to have multiple people review your essay to look for information gaps, areas that cause confusion, and mistakes that need to be corrected.

 Ultimately, your college essay is an essential element of your application, as you want to make sure you’re presenting yourself to your dream school as an appealing candidate for admission.
 At Spark Admissions, we provide customized guidance and support, including essay feedback, to help students get into their top-choice schools.
-Our wide range of packages and à la carte services will fit the needs of every student with whom we work, and our results are second to none.
+Our wide range of packages will fit the needs of every student with whom we work, and our results are second to none.

 Contact us to learn more about our admissions consulting services.